see projects

 Goethe-Institut Bucharest

-The event presents insights from the Training in the Contact Zone (TCZ) project, which developed and tested a curriculum equipping practitioners with practical tools for navigating complexity and difference.
+The conference presented the results of the Training for the Contact Zone project (FZC / TCZ), which developed and tested a curriculum designed to equip professionals with practical tools to engage with complexity and difference.